ormle-dev/ormle-standard/README.md

 ### 2.6 Enumerated Types

 An **Enumerated Type** declares a closed set of allowed values for an object type.
-The Ormle Standard supports enumeration on both value types and entity types, serving distinct purposes.
+The GRAM specification supports enumeration on both value types and entity types, serving distinct purposes.

 **Value type enums** constrain terminal properties.
 The enumerated values define the complete domain of a column.
 For example, an `OrderStatus` value type with values `{Pending, Shipped, Delivered}` tells the LLM the exact set of valid filter values for status queries.